 The last Franconian margrave, a charming eccentric who traded his principalities for a life of lavish exile in England.

-Margrave Alexander of Brandenburg-Ansbach and Bayreuth presided over the end of an era.
-Inheriting two small, debt-ridden German states, he proved less interested in governance than in the pleasures of the hunt, the theater, and the company of his long-time companion, Lady Elizabeth Craven.
+Margrave Alexander of Brandenburg-Ansbach and Bayreuth sold his own principalities to Prussia in 1791, erasing the last independent Hohenzollern territories south of Berlin.
+Inheriting two small, debt-ridden German states, he preferred the hunt, the theater, and the company of his long-time companion, Lady Elizabeth Craven.
 A member of the House of Hohenzollern, he shocked his Prussian relatives by living far beyond his means.
-To settle his enormous debts and secure his freedom, he executed a coldly pragmatic deal in 1791: he sold his ancestral lands of Ansbach and Bayreuth to his cousin, King Frederick William II of Prussia.
-With a vast pension, he retired to England, where he married Lady Craven and was known for his extravagant hospitality.
-His sale consolidated Prussian power in Franconia, erasing the map's last independent Hohenzollern territories south of Berlin, all to fund a life of genteel exile.
+To settle enormous debts and secure his freedom, he executed a coldly pragmatic deal: he sold his ancestral lands of Ansbach and Bayreuth to his cousin, King Frederick William II of Prussia.
+With a vast pension, he retired to England, married Lady Craven, and hosted extravagant entertainments.
+His sale consolidated Prussian power in Franconia, funding a life of genteel exile.
+Alexander presided over the end of an era, trading sovereignty for comfort.

 The biggest hits of 1736